UDC belongs to the Washington Research Library Consortium (WRLC).

 The nine member libraries share circulating materials with each other and have a common library catalog.

-You can use the catalog to look for materials in all of the libraries' collections at one time, or you can limit your search to any one of the libraries.
+You can use UDC Search to look for materials in all of the libraries' collections at one time, or you can limit your search to any one of the libraries.

 If you find a resource you would like at one of the other WRLC libraries, you can request it be delivered to UDC for you to pick up and check out.
 CLS requests usually take 2-3 days.
 If you cannot wait 2-3 days, know that you can also travel to the institution that owns the resource and check it out from them directly.
 You will need your UDC ID to do this.

 You can call before you visit the library to ask them to place the book on hold for you.
 They won’t always be able to, but you can ask.

 For more on CLS, click the link below.

 If a resource is not available at UDC or through the WRLC, you can request it through InterLibrary Loan (ILL).
 ILL requests can come from libraries around the world so they can take longer.

 Article and book chapter requests will be delivered electronically, so they can be faster, but we cannot guarantee the turn around time.
 Books must be mailed, and generally take about 2 weeks to arrive.